puid/Elixir/README.md

 "8nGA2UaIfaawX-Og61go5A"
 ```

 The code above use default parameters, so `Puid` creates a module suitable for generating session IDs (ID entropy for the default module is 132 bits).
-Options allow easy and complete control of all three of the important facets of ID generation.
+Options allow easy and complete control of the important facets of ID generation.

 **Entropy Source**